Drifting Fields are not Conservative: Sharp Normalization

 \section{Sharp Normalization}

 Having found the normalization of the drifting field to be the culprit for nonconservatism, and that, in some cases, normalization does \emph{not} destroy conservatism we propose a new normalization which restores conservatism for \emph{any} radial kernel.
+This normalization is given by